 Our ESG-screened strategies are based on the binding exclusion or limitation of certain activities in order to take into account material ESG risks.
-Strategies in this category apply the Berenberg Wealth and Asset Management ESG exclusion criteria, including the exclusion of companies with direct ties to persistent, particularly serious ESG controversies.
+Strategies in this category apply the Berenberg Wealth and Asset Management ESG exclusion criteria.

-Our ESG-integrated strategies use a combination of instruments to integrate ESG factors - excluding or limiting certain activities, taking into account ESG risks and opportunities as part of an investment analysis and affecting change as an active investor through engagement and proxy voting activities.
+Our ESG-integrated strategies use a combination of instruments to integrate ESG factors - excluding or limiting certain activities, taking into account ESG risks and opportunities as part of an investment analysis and effecting change as an active investor through engagement and proxy voting activities.

-Our ESG-targeted and impact-focused strategies use targeted ESG approaches, such as positive screening based on a variety of ESG or impact criteria.
-Additional stricter ESG exclusion criteria are applied to further limit investments in activities that do not, for example, facilitate any positive effects.
+Our ESG-targeted and impact-focused strategies use targeted ESG approaches, such as positive screening based on ESG or impact criteria.
+Extended ESG exclusion criteria are applied to further limit investments in activities that do not, for example, facilitate any positive effects.
 ESG-targeted strategies implement a specific ESG objective.
 Impact-focused strategies are only open to companies, issuers and project-related investments, such as green bonds, that have measurable positive impacts on society or the environment and help to address global challenges through products, services or financed projects.